 This instead is my star tracker, the Sky-Watcher Star Adventurer 2i.
 A star tracker is a mechanic instrument that simulate the Earth rotation, allowing me to take long exposures (even up to 5 minutes or more) when shooting stars, without getting any stars trail.

-This model also have the possibility to mount a counter weight, making possible also the use of the camera with longer lenses like a 70-200mm tele zoom.
-I normally shoot at 24mm (occasionally at 14mm) so I do not need it, but great anyway because you never know in the future !
+This model also have the possibility to mount a counter weight, making possible also the use of the camera with longer lenses like a 24-105mm tele zoom.

 It is also fairly small and light, so quite easy to pack and carry it in my backpack to locations a bit less accessible.